jrsmarcilio/jrsmarcilio/README.md

 ### Hi there 👋, I'm Marcílio Júnior

-### I am A Dev Front-End (React) and student of Systems Analysis and Development at IFPE
+### I am a Dev Front-End (React) and student of Systems Analysis and Development at IFPE

 <br>
 <br>